 Properties which allow for straightforward installs don’t require many special frameworks or brackets.
-In these cases our formal quotation prices are simply our website prices plus installation.
-Simple or complex, we will always provide a breakdown of our costs and you can decide if you would like to go ahead.
+In these cases our formal quotation prices are simply our website prices plus installation and any sensors or accessories.
+Simple or complex, we will always breakdown our costs and to help you decide if you would like to go ahead.

 If, having seen our prices, you are interested in receiving a written quotation, we can arrange for a surveyor to pay a visit.